 Mr. Tanino Crowe.

-"Hakobune" is an atelier-cum-theater that was built in 2004 in a renovated apartment of TANINO CLOUR, who is in charge of theater production and direction.
-From the beginning, the experience of immersing oneself in an exquisitely crafted space in a small room of an ordinary apartment attracted the attention of theatergoers.
-"It is the same now, but young troupes practice while drifting around the community center, and within two days at the most after entering the theater, they have to adjust everything, including art, lighting, sound, and the distance between actors.
-Two weeks of sound is not enough.
-I wanted to get out of it, and I didn't want to get used to it."
-That's how Tanino explains why they have their own outpost within a few years of forming in 2000.
+"Hakobune" is an atelier and theater built in 2004 by renovating the apartment of Tani no Kuro, who is in charge of writing and directing the play.
+The experience of immersing yourself in a small, elaborately crafted space in a very common apartment has attracted the attention of theater enthusiasts from the beginning.
+"As it is now, young theater companies have to rehearse while drifting around the community center, and within two days at most after entering the theater, they have to adjust all the art, lighting, sound, and the sense of distance between the actors.
+I wanted to get out of that, and I didn't want to get used to it."
+Tanino explains why he came to have his own base a few years after its formation in 2000.

 New 'Hakobune' Project Begins